 Yo!
 I have a newsletter where I share not only my latest posts, but also interesting and carefully curated finds from all over the web that will help you with your business and/or career on the web.
 No ads, no spam, unsubscribe anytime.
 Enter your nickname and email below to get started.

 Newsletters — not your thing?
 No problemo.
-I’m on also on Twitter where I share mostly about user experience, social media, web marketing, CRO, customer support, workflows, productivity hacks, and more.
+I’m on also on Twitter where I share mostly about UX, social media, web trends, customer service, workflow automation, and more.
 Self-improvement stuff and tech updates go on my Facebook page.
 Google+ is where I post about web design, artsy/cool/random stuff and #caturday!
 You're already awesome, but together we'd be awesome...er!
 Let's be friends!